Neighborhoods and districts of San Antonio: Near Northwest Side

 The Near Northwest is home to the Deco District, Jefferson, Woodlawn Lake, Monticello Park, Inspiration Hills, Donaldson Terrace, and Hillcrest Neighborhoods.

 Near the center of the community is the historic Thomas Jefferson High School and Jefferson Memorial Tower at Jefferson United Methodist Church.

 Far West Side

 The Far Northwest/West Side is one of the fastest-growing areas in Metropolitan San Antonio.
 A large part of this area is outside of the San Antonio city limits but is served by Bexar County Government.
-Here you will find Sea World San Antonio, Northwest Vista College, QVC, Wells Fargo, Coventry Health Care, CitiCorp and several other large employers.
+Notable locations include Sea World San Antonio, and Northwest Vista College.
+QVC, Wells Fargo, Coventry Health Care, CitiCorp and several other large employers are located here.
 The Far Northwest/West subdivisions attract many military families who relocate from all over the US due to their proximity to Lackland AFB, exceptional housing market, and home values.
-The Far Northwest side has many sprawling upper-middle-class Master-Planned Communities, such as Davis Ranch, Alamo Ranch, and Kallison Ranch.
-Davis Ranch and Kallison Ranch are both set on the rolling foothills of the Texas Hill Country and the Government Canyon State Natural Area mountains and Major roads include Loop 1604, State Highway 151, U.S. Highway 90, and Loop 410.
-Due to the recent real estate boom in the area, Christus Santa Rosa Westover Hills Hospital, numerous businesses including Kohl's, HEB Plus, and Super Walmart have moved in as well as many restaurant chains and other speciality stores to the new districts of Westover Hills and Alamo Ranch.
+The Far Northwest side has upper-middle-class Master-Planned Communities, such as Davis Ranch, Alamo Ranch, and Kallison Ranch.
+Davis Ranch and Kallison Ranch.
+Major roads include Loop 1604, State Highway 151, U.S. Highway 90, and Loop 410.